hakanayata/hakanayata/README.md

 - [CV-Generator](https://cv-generator.eu.pythonanywhere.com), a full-fledged web application that allows users to create a CV in portable document format (pdf) by filling out an HTML form.
   - Languages & Tools: Python, Flask, Jinja Templates, JavaScript, HTML, CSS, Bootstrap, GIT, PythonAnywhere

+- Currently building a mobile application (primary focus on iOS) using React Native + Expo. 📱

 ... and more on this GitHub profile!

 <!-- ##### Languages: